Photo Courtesy of Homes Alternative

 Nowadays, it is more common for two people in a household to need office space at home.
 Erik David Barber, partner/founder of The Gulf Luxe team of Premier Sotheby’s International Realty in Naples, reports “a slight demand in dual office spaces for folks who work at home or are partially retired.”
 Moreover, “The two office spaces not only accommodate both partners who may work from home full or part-time but also offer opportunities for children in the home to study outside of their bedrooms.”

 So, as you plan your home office make sure to take into consideration how many people will need dedicated workspace and plan accordingly.
+We are proud to of our home remodeling in Naples.

 Photo Courtesy of Get Organized Wizard